 Making sure you’re hitting the right audiences with your content can be a challenge, especially when you are targeting multiple stakeholders who make decisions as a group.
 When you look back on this kind of win, it’s difficult to pinpoint the influence specific content pieces had on that sale.
 You’re not going to turn around to a salesperson after an 18-month-long sales process and tell her the real reason she got that deal was because of a video or white paper – unless you want to be laughed out of the sales meeting.

 Marketing Technology (aka MarTech) can be your best friend here.
 Whether it’s CRM, marketing automation or content management systems, they can be crucial in making sure content is getting into the hands of key audiences.
-With CRM data, for example, you can build up a picture of what is happened during a sales cycle.
+For example, you can build up a picture of what is happened during a sales cycle with CRM data.
 Retrospective analyses can reveal how many people in an organisation engaged with which content pieces.
 When it turns out that 12 different people from the same firm have all clicked on multiple pieces of content, or if the person clicked on multiple pieces of content, you have a much stronger case to prove your campaign’s effectiveness.

 If the content is not hitting the mark – messages are either not reaching their targets or they are simply not resonating – it’s essential that tweaks are made on the fly.
 This shouldn’t happen too much with campaigns that are well thought out at the planning stage.
 However, sometimes you must adjust, try different things and then stay in constant communication with campaign stakeholders to ensure you remain on the right path.